-Textbook/School Meal Assistance
+School Meal Assistance

 Financial assistance is available to parents who complete a Household Application for Free and Reduced Price School Meals form and qualify for assistance.
 The forms are available during registration, online or at the administration building.
 The form completed must be for the current school year.
-If the parent wants textbook assistance, that question on the form will need to be answered and signed.

 Smoking and tobacco use are prohibited in and on school grounds.
 Tobacco and nicotine-based products and look-a-like products such as electronic cigarettes are specifically prohibited by Indiana Statute and Westfield Washington Schools.
 Tobacco includes, but is not limited to, cigarettes, cigars, smoking tobacco, smokeless tobacco, nicotine, nicotine delivering devices, chemicals, or devices that produce the same flavor or physical effect of nicotine substances; and any other tobacco or nicotine innovations.
 Violations will result in serious consequences as outlined in the due process section of this handbook.